The Stainless Steel Rat: In popular culture

+A character in Digital Extremes' Warframe refers to the exoskeleton-wearing player characters as "stainless steel rats."

 Reception

 Galaxy reviewer Floyd C. Gale rated the first novel four stars out of five, saying "though pure entertainment, [it] underlines SF's role in providing speculative thought about potential problems."

+The Stainless Steel Rat has been cited as Julian Assange's favourite novel, and having influenced the real-life outlaw Jim Clay "Ether" Harper VI.